JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ## Prerequisites

- Compose for Desktop can produce applications for macOS, Linux and Windows platforms, and so any of these platforms can be used for this tutorial.
+ Compose for Desktop can produce applications for macOS, Linux and Windows platforms.
+So any of these platforms can be used for this tutorial.

 The following software has to be preinstalled:
    * JDK 11 or later